apigovau/api-descriptions/abs/DataApi.md

 If the dataSet represents a time series or cross section, then observations will be found under the series objects.
 If this is the case, we have 3 levels in the data part of the message: the dataSet level, the series level and the observation level with only one dimension at observation level.

 dataSet properties are:
--	action - Describes the intention of the data transmission from the sender's side.
+-	action - describes the intention of the data transmission from the sender's side.
 This will generally be `Information`.
--	links - A collection of links to additional information regarding the dataSet.
+-	links - a collection of links to additional information regarding the dataSet.
--	annotations - A collection of indices of the corresponding annotations for the dataSet.
+-	annotations - a collection of indices of the corresponding annotations for the dataSet.
 Indices refer to a position in the array of annotations in the structure field.
--	attributes - A collection of indices of the corresponding values of all attributes presented at the dataSet level.
+-	attributes - a collection of indices of the corresponding values of all attributes presented at the dataSet level.
 Each value is an index in the values array of the respective component object within the structure.attributes.dataSet array.
 ABS Data API does not typically defined attributes at dataset level.
 If this is present, it indicates the attribute applies to all observations.
--	series - A collection of series objects, used when the observations contained in the dataSet are presented in logical groups (time series or cross-sections).
+-	series - a collection of series objects, used when the observations contained in the dataSet are presented in logical groups (time series or cross-sections).
 E.g. when calling the API with the query parameter "dimensionAtObservation=TIME_PERIOD" (default) or with the "dimensionAtObservation" parameter set to the ID of any other dimension.
 The series element is not present if data has been requested as a flat view of observations.
--	observations - A collection of observations used in cases when a dataSet is presented as a flat view of observations, e.g. when calling the API with the query parameter "dimensionAtObservation=AllDimensions".
+-	observations - a collection of observations used in cases when a dataSet is presented as a flat view of observations, e.g. when calling the API with the query parameter "dimensionAtObservation=AllDimensions".

 examples: